Retired LCDR Carl Jewett

 How Often Was Asbestos Used in Welding

-Welding and the use of welding rods are common in numerous American industries.
-Any jobs that require adjusting the shape of metal or combining two pieces likely involves a welding rod.
+Welding and the use of welding rods to cut and shape metal are common in numerous American industries.
+Any jobs that require adjusting the shape of metal or combining two pieces likely involves a welding rod and the asbestos risks in welding and cutting.
 Railroad, automobile repair, power plant and construction work are just a few industries involving metal or steel objects and parts.